 3. Achieve informational design

 I learned that not all solutions require a new way of inventing the wheel.
 Sometimes creating a solution on top of something already working is the most usable and efficient solution.
-This lesson will help strengthen my design thinking and allows to diverge even more in the design process for future projects.
+This lesson will help strengthen design thinking and allows me to diverge even more in the design process for future projects.